Effectiveness in cross vaccinations: study results even surprise researchers

 Cross vaccination: efficacy not clarified at the beginning

 Studies on the effectiveness or possible Side effects of cross vaccination* did not exist at this point in time.
-Meanwhile, however, the first results show that the combination of the Vaccines that work differently in the body*, could definitely have an advantage.
+In the meantime, however, initial results show that the combination of the Vaccines that work differently in the body*, could definitely have an advantage.

 Researchers at the Hannover Medical School had already found out that the number and quality of antibodies were higher after cross-vaccination than after double vaccination with Astrazeneca.
 However, the scientists had pointed out that this did not allow any statement to be made about the effectiveness of the vaccine combination.